6502/iview/README.md

 - PGM file writing (strangely unsupported by QImage)
 - Running with --screenshot [filename] takes a full desktop screenshot and opens it
+- Allows visualization of a vector overlay on the image allowing
+  - filled polygons
+  - stroked polygons
+  - circles
+  - x crosses
+  - + crosses
+  - text
+  Vector data is loaded if a file with the same name as the image with the addition of ".vo" is present.
+See code for format.